knewbury01/codeql-cli-vscode-setup/java-cli-example.md

 ./codeql/codeql resolve qlpacks |grep -v demo-cli/codeql270
 ```

-* Create database
+# Create database
   Now we can build the ql database.
-This requires some source code, we just clone a
+This requires some source code, we just create a
   simple Java demo app here and use the tools just installed.

-  Note that we will use `javac`, so you may have to install a `jdk` if you do not already have one
+  Note that we will use `javac`, so you may have to install a `jdk` if you do not already have one.

-# make a small sample Java app
+## Make a sample Java app
 ```
+cd  ~/Desktop/demo-cli/
 cat > Hello.java <<EOF

 public class Hello {